 All students and parents must complete and sign the "Student Technology Acceptable Use Policy" contract before the student is allowed access to technology within OPUSD.
 Oak Park Unified School District offers its educational community a wide range of technologies to support teaching and learning.
 Use of these technology resources shall comply with federal and state laws and in accordance with the policies and procedures of Oak Park Unified School District.
 This "Student Technology Acceptable Use Policy" also applies per California Education Code 48900 which describes a school's jurisdiction over student activity and discipline.
-For the complete policy please refer to the following link: http://www.oakparkusd.org/Page/9073
+For the complete policy please refer to the online Student Handbook.